 The other day, I was sitting down with a project lead, and we were talking a bit about his project.

-I didn’t try to persuade him too much on hiring me, instead I tried to persuade him on the right course of action he should take.
+I didn’t try to persuade him too much on hiring me, instead, I tried to persuade him on the right course of action he should take.
 I told him exactly what I’d do if I was running his business, and what resources he should check out.

 A lot of us fear giving away our “secret sauce,” especially when we’re still trying to court the client’s business.
 But it’s important to realize that the kind of clients we want to work with aren’t the type who will take our prescription and either try to do it themselves or price shop it around.
 Good clients know that 1) their time is too valuable to try to figure out how to do whatever it is you do and 2) it’s risky as hell to find good, solid talent.

 I sell myself through teaching.
-I want clients to realize that I don’t just know what the buzz words are, but that I know how to use them and are capable of thoroughly diving into a problem and solving it.
+I want clients to realize that I don’t just know what the buzz words are, but that I know how to use them and am capable of thoroughly diving into a problem and solving it.
 By diagnosing a problem on the spot and providing a solution, you’re showing a prospective client that you’re confident in your ability to turn problems into solutions.

 And early on, this sends a strong signal.
 You’re in the business of architecting solutions.
 You don’t just respond to requests; you’re instrumental in fulfilling the requirements.